myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Windows/condaRecipe.rst

 .. warning::

    Currently gnuradio-limsuiteng plugin package cannot be built for ``gnuradio =3.10.12.0``, because it requires ``boost=1.86`` package which is currently not available in conda environment.
-In order to pass the plugin build user must specify gnuradio version in .yaml file as stated below in important note.
+In order to pass the plugin build, user must specify gnuradio version in meta.yaml file as stated below in important note.

 .. important::